 Coordinate between the IEEE-SA publication editor and TG Technical Editor.

-Proof read and coordinates changes of documents edited by IEEE staff.
+Proof read and coordinate document changes edited by IEEE staff.

 Advise WG Chair when a Standards Board Approved draft is ready for publication.

 Working Group Treasurer

 The WG Treasurer is responsible for the financial operations of the WG and the WG treasury.
-Specific resposibilities are listed in section 14 of the 802 WG P&P ().
+Specific resposibilities are listed in section 14 of the 802 WG P&P ([rules5]).